 You can also ask the judge to:

-NOTE: If the Court orders that the Defendant cannot have weapons, the Court must also order the Defendant to give up those weapons within at least 24 hours.
-If the weapons are not turned over to a law enforcement officer, the Defendant must immediately (within 24 hours) file a written statement explaining: 1) what weapons have been turned over; and 2) the name and address of the holder of the weapons.
+NOTE: If the judge orders the Defendant to relinquish weapons, the Order will specify when and to whom the weapons must be delivered.
+This can be a law enforcement agency or a trusted third party.
+If a third party is named to hold the weapons, the Defendant must immediately (within 24 hours) file a written statement explaining: 1) what weapons have been turned over; and 2) the name and address of the holder of the weapons.
 If these orders are not followed, the Court may issue a search warrant, to find and seize the weapons.